ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part2.md

 ## Individual Task and Peer Review Form

-After the due date, each member must complete an assessment form to describe his or her individual contribution to the project for this stage, and to review the performance of the other members.
+After the due date, each member must complete an assessment form to describe their individual contribution to the project for this stage, and to review the performance of the other members.

 ## Marking
 No part marks, no extra marks.
 No half marks.